 Internal links should not have redirects.
 Instead, you should link directly to the final webpage.
 To check for internal links with redirects, select the Redirects filter.

-You will be presented with the internal links containing redirects.
+You will be presented with the internal links that redirect to other internal links.
 These links typically return a 3xx error, such as the 301 Moved Permanently and 302 Found.

 You can also audit the internal links pointing to your posts.
-This helps you analyze incoming links and identify orphan pages with no links pointing to them.
-You will do this using the Posts tab.
+This helps you discover the links pointing to your pages and identify orphan pages that have no links pointing to them.

 You can now proceed with the internal link post audits below.